d-ries/linux-essentials/03_commandline/02_lab.md

 ## Downloading the file from within the server console

+With the knowledge he just gathered he is able to download the file

 ```bash
 wget https://launcher.mojang.com/v1/objects/c8f83c5655308435b3dcf03c06d9fe8740a77469/server.jar
 ```

 The download is succesfull!
 Linus sees the message `server.jar saved`, but he has no clue where this file is located or how he can run this file.
 In the next chapter we will explore how files & folders in Linux work.

 <br />